Creating a new NHS England: Health Education England, NHS Digital and NHS England have merged. Learn more.

 Help us to shape Core20PLUS5: NHS England’s approach to tackling health inequalities

-As I approach the end of my first year as NHS England and NHS Improvement’s Director of Health Inequalities, I reflect upon the many people I have connected with on this journey so far.
+As I approach the end of my first year as NHS England’s Director of Health Inequalities, I reflect upon the many people I have connected with on this journey so far.
 My priority above all else during my first months in post was to listen and understand the perspectives of the people in and outside of the NHS, experts by experience, and community trailblazers, unified by a determination to tackle the unfair and unjust health inequalities that persist in our society.

 It is out of these conversations that the Health Inequalities Improvement team vision grew:

 “Exceptional quality healthcare for all through equitable access, excellent experience, and optimal outcomes”.

 Exceptional quality healthcare for all through equitable access, excellent experience, and optimal outcomes.